Einenlum/Symfony-Doc-Style/README.md

 Installation
 ------------

 You can create a new style in Stylish and paste the entire css sheet.
-You can also preview and install it directly on [Userstyles.org](http://userstyles.org/styles/99771/symfony-doc-enhanced-syntax-highlighting-anytime) (recommemded).
+You can also preview and install it directly on [Userstyles.org](http://userstyles.org/styles/99771/symfony-doc-enhanced-syntax-highlighting-anytime) (recommended).